omniti-labs/omnios-build-perl/README.md

 ### Promoting Your Package to The World

-Once you think your build script works well, commit and push your build script.
+Once you think your build script works well, commit and push your build script as well as the update(s) to `perl-build-order.txt`.

 Assuming you have network access to pkg-il-1.int.omniti.net (check with SRE team if you don't), set:
     PKGPUBLISHER=omnios-perl